BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 PG: <Playground id="#FJNR5#193" title="Dynamic Terrain" description="Example Refresh Every Frame"/>

 The CPU load required by the method `updateVertex()` is depending of course on what it does, but also on the terrain number of vertices.
-Let's note that, as we computationally change each terrain vertex altitude, the normal computation must be forced (`terrain.computeNormals = true`) to get a right light reflection with plain triangles:
+Let's note that, as we computationally change each terrain vertex elevation, the normal computation must be forced (`terrain.computeNormals = true`) to get a right light reflection with plain triangles:

 PG: <Playground id="#FJNR5#194" title="Dynamic Terrain" description="Example Forced Normal Computation"/>